 If new to Scotland and single track roads please be aware that if a car is behind you it is expected that you will pull over into a passing place to allow him to overtake.
 Locals tend to drive faster than tourists as they know the roads well and are less likely to be gasping at the fantastic views.

-On arriving in the village turn left and drive along the seafront.
+On arriving in the village keep the sea on your right and drive along the seafront.
 You will go past a parade of shops followed by the lifeboat station and a floating pontoon.
 Carry on and after a few hundred yards the Tighnabruaich Pier will be on your right with some parking spaces.
 Yemaya will be on the pier by 1500.

 (Occasionally the Waverley makes a stop at the pier on a Sunday, if this may interfere with joining alternative arrangements will be made - you will probably join by RIB, also from the pier we will let you know should this be likely.)